wpickeral/make-sass-files/README.md

-# make_sass_files
+# make-sass-files

-The make_sass_files script will give you the option to automate the creation of the Sass 7-1 or the Sass 3-1 file structure in your project.
+The make-sass-files script will give you the option to automate the creation of the Sass 7-1 or the Sass 3-1 file structure in your project.
 The 7-1 model is the recommended architecture for using Sass.
 The 3-1 model can be used for smaller projects such as single page applications (SPAs)

 The script will generate the following files: